AdamSzablewski/SocialMediaApp/README.md

 where users can send text, image or video messages.
 The application also ensures secure AES-256 encryption for messages.

+In cases such as forgotten password the application will also send a one time password to the users email adress.

 #### Try the project here: [Coming soon]